n377i/mangu/README.md

 1. Clone the repository to your local machine.
 2. Copy the `env.local.example` file, rename it to `env.local` and add the corresponding values.
+3. If you want, you can copy initial recipes from `resources/recipes.js` into your database.
-3. Run `npm install` to install all required dependencies.
+4. Run `npm install` to install all required dependencies.
-4. Start the application by executing `npm run dev`.
+5. Start the application by executing `npm run dev`.
-5. Access the app via the local server URL provided in your terminal.
+6. Access the app via the local server URL provided in your terminal.